sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

-The largest caveat here for the scaling of Monero is that it is not currently fully pruneable in the same way as Bitcoin (Bitcoin can prune down to just the current UTXO set), and requires retaining a database of all outputs to use as decoys in each future transaction as no output is ever known-spent by the network.
+The largest caveat here for the scaling of Monero is that it is not currently fully pruneable in the same way as Bitcoin (Bitcoin can prune down to just the current UTXO set), and requires retaining a database of all outputs to use as decoys in each future transaction as no output is ever known-spent by the network[^10].
 Zcash is (as far as I can tell) not pruneable in any way at present.

 It's important to note that most users of both Zcash and Bitcoin do not opt into using these privacy tools, and instead